actuary492/actuary492.github.io/_posts/2025-01-10-statistics.md

 \text{p-value} = P[Test statistic \leq x | H_0 true]
 $$

+Determining which extreme tail it is ($\geq$ or $\leq$) requires that we understand the alternative hypothesis.
+If the alternative hypothesis deems that a population mean is lower than some value, in order to reject $H_0$, then we need to show probability of the observing an even lower sample mean than on our observed data given the null hypothesis to help with "finding" the evidence against the null.

-With the explanation above in mind, a small p-value therefore tells us such that the test statistics we observed, and it's tails is very extreme and unlikely to occur under the null hypothesis.
+With the explanation above in mind, a small p-value therefore tells us such that the probability of observing an equal sample test statistic or it's extremes is very unlikely under the null hypothesis.

 If the null hypothesis were to be true, the probability of the observed test statistic and it's extremes occuring under the null hypothesis should be fairly large.
 The fact that the probability of the observed test statistic and it's extremes occuring is very rare on the distribution under the null, should allow us to question whether the null is correct.
-This is equivalent to saying that even though the null had predicted your observed test statistic to be an unlikely occurence, yet you still observed it through your dataset, suggesting $H_0$ might not be the best explanation for the data.
+This is equivalent to saying that even though the null had predicted your observed test statistic and it's extremes to be an unlikely occurence, yet you still observed it through your dataset, suggesting $H_0$ might not be the best explanation for the data.

 Hence, a small probability value is seen as "evidence" to reject the null hypothesis.
 "Evidence" does not tell us $100%$ that the null hypothesis is false, simply that the evidence we received (based on observed data) shows that we should reject the null hypothesis.